jogi-k/ftp-test/README.md

 * Next step : convert MD to HTML and push that...
 * Test one
 * Test two
-* UNd jtzt?
+* UNd jetzt?
 Ein ![Link|test.html]
 * Does this now work?
 * It looks like : Yes
-* And unfortunately it destroyed the original contents , partially at least
+* See the final result at http://calliope-jogi.org/micro-controller
+* Not much yet, but at least the simple conversion and the sftp-ing from the pipeline here seems to work